MA in Curriculum and Instruction: Why is it so important?

-Curriculum and Instruction in the 20th and the 21st Century
+Curriculum and Instruction in the 21st Century

-Let’s take a look at the table below to see the differences between the 20th century and the 21st century classroom.
+Let’s take a look at the table below to see the differences between the 20th century and the 21st century classroom:

 20th Century Classroom21st Century Classroom